ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 When you add a file to an IPFS node using the `ipfs add` command, the process can be broken down from a high level into the following steps:

 1. The file is chunked into blocks and a [Merkle DAG](https://docs.ipfs.io/concepts/merkle-dag/) is constructed.
 You get back the root CID of the DAG.
-2. The blocks of the file are made available over [Bitswap](https://docs.ipfs.io/concepts/bitswap/) so any peers can request
+2. The blocks of the file are made available over [Bitswap](https://docs.ipfs.io/concepts/bitswap/) so any peers can request.
 3. Mappings of CIDs to network addresses (including CIDs of the block and the root CID) are advertised to the DHT.
 These **provider records** have an expiry time of 24 hours (accounting for provider churn) and need to be **reprovided** by the node every 12 hours (accounting for peer churn).

 ## Debugging content publishing